 Bocas del Toro, las Perlas or the San Blas Islands.
 Which is the Best Sailing Destination in Panama?

-Panama has for long been the favourite yacht charter destination for many of those who seek a true sailing holiday.
+Panama has for long been the favorite yacht charter destination for many of those who seek a true sailing holiday.
 It’s up to you to choose the location that best suits your needs, either in the Caribbean or the Pacific.

-Located south of the hurricane zone, Panama, unlike the rest of the other sailing destinations in the Caribbean such as for example the BVI, Antigua, the Grenadines or St. Martin has never been hit by any major hurricane and is also not on the way of any tropical storm.
+Panama, located south of the hurricane zone, unlike the rest of the other sailing destinations in the Caribbean such as for example the BVI, Antigua, the Grenadines or St. Martin has never been hit by any major hurricane and is also not on the way of any tropical storm.
 With this info, it’s no wonder both the Caribbean and Pacific side of Panama are a great year-round attraction for boaters and yacht charter enthusiasts alike.

-The main cruising attractions in Panama are the 365 islands of the San Blas region and that is simply because of it’s wondrous uniqueness, but there is more to Panama than just San Blas; Bocas del Toro also in the Caribbean side like San Blas and las Perlas on the Pacific side, also offer all-inclusive catamaran charters and must be considered as an option when traveling.
-There are few other sailing areas in panama that we will not consider in this post and this is because they are either too small, isolated or do not have the minimum safety requirements.
+The main cruising attractions in Panama are the 365 islands of the San Blas region and that is simply because of it’s wondrous uniqueness, but there is more to Panama than just San Blas; Bocas del Toro also in the Caribbean side like San Blas and Las Perlas on the Pacific side, also offer all-inclusive catamaran charters and must be considered as an option when traveling.
+There are few other sailing areas in Panama that we will not consider in this post and this is because they are either too small, isolated or do not have the minimum safety requirements.

 What are the differences between these 3 main cruising locations in Panama and what should you know before booking a sailing charter in one of them?